kaplan81/rick-morty-pwa-workbox/README.md

 Be careful not to mistake precache manifest with web app manifest.
 The precache manifest only specifies the files that are going to be precached by our service worker.
 This is the App Shell.

 The first thing we need is a file for our custom service worker.
 Create it in `src/sw-custom.js`.

+Here you have a template for that file.
+Replace the parts that are indicated in the comments:

 ```javascript
 // Replace the x's in the string with the correct Workbox copied version!